0xPolygon/polygon-edge-docs/docs/get-started/set-up-ibft-on-the-cloud.md

 :::info Start the client using config file

-Instead of specifying all configuration paramaters as cli arguments, Client can also be started using a config file by executing the following command:
+Instead of specifying all configuration paramaters as CLI arguments, the Client can also be started using a config file by executing the following command:

 ````bash
 go run main.go server --config <config_file_path>